autocrypt/protected-headers/draft-protected-headers.in.md

 This is often implemented as a copy operation (copying header back out of the Cryptographic Payload into the main message header) within the code which takes care of parsing the message.

 A MUA implementing this strategy should pay special attention to any user facing headers ({{user-facing-headers}}).
-If a user-facing header is among the Exposed Headers but missing from the Protected Headers, then an MUA implementing this strategy SHOULD delete the identified Exposed Header before presenting the message to the user.
+If a message has Protected Headers, and a user-facing header is among the Exposed Headers but missing from the Protected Headers, then an MUA implementing this strategy SHOULD delete the identified Exposed Header before presenting the message to the user.

 This strategy does not risk raising a false alarm about harmless deviations, but conversely it does nothing to inform the user if they are under attack.
 This strategy does successfully mitigate and thwart some attacks, including signature replay attacks ({{signature-replay}}) and participant modification attacks ({{participant-modification}}).